Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Conclusion

-To empower users with full control of their data, this paper introduces \oursystem, a decentralized access control system that enables secure, selective, and flexible access control.
-With \oursystem we present a design that marries a decentralized authorization service and a novel encryption-based access control scheme tailored for time series data.
-Our prototype implementation and experimental results, show the feasibility and applicability of \oursystem as a decentralized authorization service for end-to-end encrypted data streams.
+\lsec{conclusion} This paper introduces \oursystem, a decentralized access control system that enables secure, selective, and flexible access control that empowers users with full control of their data.
+With \oursystem we present a design that marries a decentralized authorization service and a novel encryption-based access control scheme tailored for time-series data.
+Our prototype implementation and experimental results show the feasibility and applicability of \oursystem as a decentralized authorization service for end-to-end encrypted data streams.